nolo28mokgosi/nolo28mokgosi.github.io/blog/2022-07-17-buldrightthingright.md

 ## Introduction
 This post unpacks the following:
-- Building the right thing.
+- Building the right thing (serving the users).
-- Building the thing right.
+- Building the thing right (serving the developers).
-- Building the right thing wrong.
+- Building the right thing wrong (serving the users, excluding developers).
-- Building the wrong thing right.
+- Building the wrong thing right(serving the developers, excluding users).

 ### Building the right thing
-According to Susanne, building the right thing raises questions such as:
+According to Susanne, building the right thing (serving the users) raises questions such as:
 - How aligned is our solution with the users' needs?
 - How aligned is our solution with the business need?
 - Is the thing we are building valuable for our clients?